guillemsenabre/Reality-Gap-reduction-TFG/README.md

 DDPG is chosen for its suitability in continuous action spaces, making it well-suited for robotic control tasks where actions are often parameterized.
 Its ability to handle high-dimensional action spaces and continuous state spaces aligns with the requirements of the multi-agent robotic arms scenario.

 By leveraging the DDPG algorithm, this project aims to bridge the gap between simulation and real-world application, enabling a smoother transfer of knowledge from simulated environments to actual robotic systems.

-Feel free to customize and expand on this explanation based on specific details or additional considerations in your project.